AmitSingh2903/ML-Stars-Galaxies-Prediction/README.md

 PROJECT DESCRIPTION:

 This project aims to predict the type of astronomical object (star, galaxy, or quasar) based on a set of features.
 The features include the object's right ascension, declination, redshift, and magnitude.
-The data was obtained from the Sloan Digital Sky Survey (SDSS) and is available on Kaggle.

 DATA PRE-PROCESSING: